The Week Ahead - 1/12/24

 Extreme Greed = None

-Extreme Fear = stock price strength (net new 52-week highs); stock price breadth (McClellan Volume Summation Index)
+Extreme Fear = stock price strength (net new 52-week highs); stock price breadth (McClellan Volume Summation Index); market momentum (SPX >125-DMA) (from Fear); safe haven demand (20-day difference in stock/bond returns) (from Fear)

 https://www.cnn.com/markets/fear-and-greed